-Whichever of these three methods you use to load view\maps.pml, PyMol wil load the PDB structure <protein PDB>.pdb used for the SILCS simulations, the FragMap files, and the Exclusion Map.
-The visualization of the FragMaps and Exclusion Map can be controlled in the "PyMol FragMap Tools" window, which is also automatically loaded by view\maps.pml.
+Whichever of these three methods you use to load view_maps.pml, PyMol wil load the PDB structure <problem=pdb.pdb used for the SILCS simulations, the FragMap files, and the Exclusion Map.
+The visualization of the FragMaps and Exclusion Map can be controlled in the "PyMol FragMap Tools" window, which is also automatically loaded by view_maps.pml.